Australia at the 1992 Summer Paralympics: Powerlifting

-Australia won a gold medal through the world record breaking performance of Brian McNicholl's.
+Australia won a gold medal through the world-record-breaking performance of Brian McNicholl.

 Shooting

 Shooting has been a part of the Paralympics since the 1980 games.
 Both men and women can be involved in shooting at the Paralympics, with the sport open to amputees, les autres, cerebral palsy and wheelchair athletes able to complete in men's, women's, and mixed events.
-Rifle event that require prone, standing and kneeling positions are adapted for athletes with disability, and all pistol events are competed in from a standing position with only one hand able to hold the gun.
+Rifle events that require prone, standing and kneeling positions are adapted for athletes with disabilities, and all pistol events are competed in from a standing position with only one hand able to hold the gun.